Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@

 Première pubblication: "Bibliothèques et formes du livre à la fin de l’Antiquité.
 Le témoignage de la littérature néoplatonicienne des Ve et VIe siècles", Manoscritti greci tra riflessione e dibattito.
 Atti del V Colloquio Internazionale di Paleografia Greca (Cremona, 4-10 ottobre 1998), a cura di Giancarlo Prato, Firenze: Gonnelli, 2000, p.
 601-632 (repris partiellement avec quelque addictions).

-See in particular Chapter I.1 Commentaries on Aristotle and Christian Commentaries, pp. 10-19.
+See Chapter I.1 Commentaries on Aristotle and Christian Commentaries, pp. 10-19.

 Vol. I: Die Renaissance des Aristotelismus im I. Jh.v.
 Chr.
 (1973); Vol. II: Der Aristotelismus im I. und II.
 Jh.n.
 Chr.
 (1984); Vol. III: Alexander von Aphrodisias (2001), edited by Jürgen Wiesner, with a chapter on Ethics by Robert W. Sharples.